 X-ray inspection can actually prevent recalls by detecting contaminants and preventing the product from being distributed.
 Based on what contaminants are found, it also provides the kind of traceability needed to identify the source of the foreign material.

-In the event that the contaminant can be traced back to a specific supplier, it becomes much easier for the manufacturer to seek reimbursement for the cost of tainted or contaminated product from the supplier.
+In the event that the contaminant can be traced back to a specific supplier, it becomes much easier for the manufacturer to seek reimbursement for the cost of

 Leveraging the Advantage of a Third-Party X-ray Inspection

 Companies that have an inline X-ray inspection machine already enjoy an advantage when it comes to detecting foreign materials in their food.
 But, even though the system may identify a contaminant and trigger a warning on the food production line, the speed of the line may prevent workers from taking a closer look at the product to see what kind of contamination caused the warning.

 That’s where the use of a third-party X-ray inspection service can become a valuable resource.
 At

 With technology dedicated specifically to locating and identifying physical contaminants in food,